cu-mkp/m-k-manuscript-data/_texts/p-062v_tl.md

-## Painting
+## Panel

-In order to draw and to apply the colors, especially in <span class="m">oil</span>, you must keep your panel as straight as possible on the easel, since if it is tilted there is a danger that dust or impurities might stick on it.
-Keep the place where you paint clean and free of dust.
+To draw & layer the colors, especially in <span class="m">oil</span>, you need to hold your panel as upright as you can on the <span class="tl">easel</span>, for if it is slanted there is a danger that some dust & dirt might stick on it.
+Keep clean & without dust the place where you paint.